junaidhas/hirst_painting/README.md

 # hirst_painting
-random dots generated with colors resembling hirst painting, used turtle module in python
+random dots generated with colours resembling Hirst painting used turtle module in python